Nitrokey/nitrokey-documentation/pro/windows/viscosity-configuration-with-openvpn.md

 You will also need the following files:

-- Client's certificate or `ca.crt`
+- Client's certificate or `client.crt`
 - Share secret key or `ta.key`
 - Nitrokey Pro 2 (or Storage 2) loaded with the required files, according to [the documentation](https://openvpn.net/community-resources/how-to/)